padiketeku/EnvMonMod/EMM-Prac-2-Habitat Mapping.md

 ## Workflow

-Non-Remote Sensing data for the task can be downloaded from this [site](https://zenodo.org/records/13910706)
+Non-Remote Sensing data for the task can be downloaded from this [site](https://zenodo.org/records/13910706).
+Download the "Daly_data.zip" for this practical.

 1, Upload the boundary (or shapefile) of the study area